ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 verse of the third epistle of John — &#x27; I
 had many things to write.
 I will not
 with pen and ink write unto thee, and we
-shall speak face to face.&#x27; From t
+shall speak face to face.&#x27; From the
+above interview a marriage took plac
 </td></tr></table>

 ---